L\'evy distributed fluctuations in the living cell cortex: MPADs reveal nanometer scale motion of the cortex

-Our first task is to understand better the nature of the largest displacements forming the heavy tails.
 Visual examination of the trajectories corresponding to the largest displacements showed two qualitatively different kinds of events.
-The majority of the events were isotropically directed and showed roughly sigmoidal shapes with typical widths $>1$ s, while other events were very abrupt, with typical widths $<1$ s, and were strongly directed toward the posts' resting locations (See SI Methods \cite{supplementary}).
-Examples of such trajectories and their respective angular probability distributions are shown in Fig.~\ref{fig:direction_separate}(a--d) \cite{supplementary}.
-Given the tendency of the abrupt events to move toward the post resting location, we hypothesize that they are due to transient loading of the cortex by stress fibers followed by detachment and/or de-adhesion events of the micropost from the cell \cite{shi2019dissecting}.
+The majority of the events were isotropically directed and showed roughly sigmoidal shapes with typical widths $>1$ s, while other events were very abrupt, with typical widths $<1$ s, and were strongly directed toward the posts' resting locations.
+Examples of such trajectories and their respective angular probability distributions are shown in Fig.~S5(a)-(d) \cite{supplementary}.
+Given the tendency of the abrupt events to move toward the post's resting location, we hypothesize that they are due to transient loading of the cortex by stress fibers followed by detachment and/or de-adhesion events of the micropost from the cell \cite{shi2019dissecting}.
 Given that such processes are not fluctuations within the cortex itself, as might occur due to motor activity or remodeling, we screened the abrupt events out from our analyses below, except where noted.